WholeWhale/BasicGTMCross-domainTracking/README.md

 *for this to properly work, you will need to update the second rule under the `trigger fires on` where it says `yoursite.org`.
 You will need to change it for your site's hostname*
 * Form Submissions: Fires if a form has been properly filled out and submitted
 * PDF Click: Fires on clicks to PDF downloadable content
-* Scroll Depth: Fires when users reach difenrent percentage ranges through the page
+* Scroll Depth: Fires when users reach different percentage ranges through the page

 ### Tags